jgermick2/personalsite/mysite/index.md

 # About Me

 Hi,

 Thanks for taking the time to learn about me.
-I created this site because I have more to say about my carear interests, passions and goals than a single page resume can provide.
+I created this site because I have more to say about my career interests, passions and goals than a single page resume can provide.

-I believe that portal is a more efficient and useful method of describing what drives me that the conventional "cover letter".
+I believe a personal website is a more efficient and useful method of describing what drives me than the conventional "cover letter".

-The general message I want to convey is that I am truely driven by being given an oppertunity to challenge myself and dive into an unfamiliar field.
-My dream job is something like a "generalist IT guy" who is able to research an implement modern technological solutions to create efficiency gains within an organization.
-I believe that most, if not all businesses have numerous opportunities for "automation" to save countless man hours.
-Such businesses do not implement these solutions because they are simply unaware of the cost/benefit or even existance of such solutions.
-Here are some canonnical basic problems I beleive many companies have but don't even know they exists or that relatively simple solutions exist.
+By exploring the pages on this site I hope to give more extensive context or my goals and motivations.
+Personally, I am driven to find roles which feature the following attributes “present continuous opportunities for growth” and maximize [“the flow state”](https://en.wikipedia.org/wiki/Flow_(psychology)).
+These two attributes are highly interdependent.

-- Document management and digitization
+The first attribute is of course extremely broad, and one might argue that someone should be able to find such opportunities in any career.
+I vehemently disagree.
+In fact, the very structure of a typical “office” job is designed to bring employees “up to speed”.
+Once employees are equipped with the proper tools to perform their specialized role, allocating time to explore and learn is discouraged in favor of maximal productivity in the present.

-- Automated control of equipment and machinery
+A role that strictly adheres to the above practice would not be one which encourages true opportunities for growth.

-- realtime monitoring and recording of system state (camera's and image processing)
+The second attribute is highly personalized.
+In this website, I highlight specific experiences which I have found engaging and which lead to a flow state and other experiences which have not so that the reader can have a sense of my flow state.